lynchm3/Image-Search/README.md

 ## Getting Started
-The app and tests can be built and run using Android Studio I have included the debug apk of the app [here](app-debug.apk) for convenience I've also included the API key in version control for convenience
+The app and tests can be built and run using Android Studio

 ## The App
 There's a single activity - [MainActivty](app/src/main/java/com/marklynch/currencyfair/MainActivity.java)